Superpositions of thermalisations in relativistic quantum field theory: Introduction

 More counter-intuitive results have demonstrated that even for superpositions in which each amplitude is associated with the same temperature (e.g.\ superpositions of Rindler trajectories with equal proper accelerations but translated in the direction of motion by a constant offset), the system still does not thermalise to the Unruh temperature associated with that acceleration \cite{foo2020unruhdewitt}.
 Recently, a related result was obtained in a general setting using a Kraus operator approach to quantum-controlled superpositions of channels acting on a probe particle \cite{wood2021https://doi.org/10.48550/arxiv.2112.07860}.
 This paper by Wood et.\ al.\ among others demonstrated lack of thermalisation when the probe interacted with a bath in a superposition of different purified states, but each yielding the same reduced thermal state of the bath.

 In this article, we elucidate a formal connection between the abstract framework of Wood et.\ al.\ and the scenarios involving relativistic accelerating systems interacting with a quantum field~\cite{crispino_2008RevModPhys.80.787}.\ Specifically, we combine ideas and techniques from quantum thermodynamics and relativistic quantum physics via the framework of quantum field theory in noninertial reference frames.
-We use well-understood reference frames associated with accelerated and strictly localised observers (Rindler wedges and spacetime diamonds respectively) and show how an observer in a superposition of these reference frames will detect a nonthermal spectrum in the Minkowski vacuum.
+We use well-understood reference frames associated with accelerated and strictly localised observers (Rindler wedges and spacetime diamonds respectively) and show how an observer in a superposition of these reference frames will detect a nonthermal particle spectrum in the Minkowski vacuum.
 This nonthermalisation originates from the fact that the observer couples to two incommensurate sets of field modes, characterised by two inequivalent Bogolibov decompositions with respect to the global Minkowski modes.
-Thus, when the wedges (or diamonds) are not fully orthogonal, complex correlations exists between the modes confined within \cite{sucommPhysRevD.90.084022}.
+Thus, when the wedges (or diamonds) are not fully orthogonal, complex correlations exist between the modes confined within \cite{sucommPhysRevD.90.084022}.
 On the other hand, if the observer or probe is placed in a superposition of trajectories enabling them to interact with the same set of modes, or a fully orthogonal set of modes, thermalisation does indeed result.
+This latter result has gone unnoticed in prior works (e.g.\ \cite{felcePhysRevLett.125.070603,wood2021https://doi.org/10.48550/arxiv.2112.07860}), since the thermal baths are modelled with a generic Kraus decomposition that ignores the details of this mode structure.
+Our focus on this underlying mode structure is a unique strength of our present analysis, since it allows us to characterise thermalisation or lack thereof in the case of superpositions via standard operational notions in quantum field theory (e.g.\ the frequency spectrum of detected particles or the Kubo-Martin-Schwinger condition).